PKU-ASE-RISE/medusa/README.md

 python T5_mutual_mask.py --top_k=80 --mask=soft_magnitude_mutual_mask --out_dir=ckpts/single/cola_with_rte/ --device=cuda:0 --datasets cola --ref_models ckpts/normal/rte_best --model=google/t5-v1_1-base --modularized
 ```

-In *out_dir*, two files named 'cola.txt' and 'qnli.txt' should be found, each containing models' file paths and the merging result.

 Besides, we can add '--mixed' to enable mixed precision finetuning with bf16 if your device supports; '--peft ia3' or  '--peft lora' can apply PEFT finetuning instead of full finetuning.
 If you encounter CUDA memory problems, try '--smaller_batch=$k$' to use $k$ times smaller batch and less CUDA memory.

 ### Merge & Evaluation